muchaste/ArdOxy/README.md

-*Update: the basic functions for measurement and readout of values are now included in the Ardoxy_library.
-If you want to include them in your own sketch, simply download this folder to your Arduino/libraries directory.
+*Update: the basic functions for measurement and readout of values are now included in the Ardoxy library.
+If you want to include them in your own sketch, simply download the "Ardoxy" folder to your Arduino/libraries directory.
 Example sketches for measurement are provided, an example for solenoid control will follow soon.*

 # ArdOxy - Beta
 An Arduino controlled system for long term automated oxygen control in fish tanks with FireStingO2 optical oxygen sensors.